wiringbits/scala-webapp-template/docs/setup-dev-environment.md

 2. `sbt dev-web` launches the main web app at `localhost:8080`
 3. `sbt dev-admin` launches the admin web app at `localhost:8081`

+**Hints**:

-**Hint** All these apps are automatically reloaded on code changes.
+- All these apps are automatically reloaded on code changes.
-**Hint 2**: The server app prints the settings after starting, double check that they match your custom settings.
+- The server app prints the settings after starting, double check that they match your custom settings.
+- By default, outgoing emails are logged, be sure to check those to look for the email verification links.

 ## Test dependencies